adi-dev-vikram/CalcApp/README.md

 # CalcApp

-A Qt Based Scientific Calculator application
+A Qt Based Scientific Calculator application.
+Used qt5 for developing.